Anish-V1073/END2.0_Assignments/Assignment2/README.md

     ∂E_tot/∂w5  = (a_o1 - t1) * a_o1 * (1-a_o1) * a_h1

-The error contribution to the total error w.r.t weight **w6** will computed as above.
-Hence the final equation will be as below:
+Similarly, error contribution to the total error w.r.t weight **w6,w7,w8**, will be as below:

     ∂E_tot/∂w6  = (a_o1-t1)*a_o1*(1-a_o1)*a_h2

-The error contribution to the total error w.r.t weight **w7** will computed as above.
-Hence the final equation will be as below:

     ∂E_tot/∂w7 = (a_o2-t2)*a_o2*(1-a_o2)*a_h1

-The error contribution to the total error w.r.t weight **w8** will computed as above.
-Hence the final equation will be as below:

     ∂E_tot/∂w8 = (a_o2-t2)*a_o2*(1-a_o2)*a_h2

 The error contribution to the total error w.r.t weight **w1** will computed as above.
 Hence the final equation will be as below: